sanyaade-teachings/pippi/README.md

 ## Install from source

-To install the most recent development version, first install python deps:
+To install the most recent development version run:

-    pip install -r requirements.txt
+    make install

-(This is usually done inside a virtualenv via something like `python3 -m venv venv && source venv/bin/activate` but that's up to you.)

-Make sure you have the submodule for Paul Batchelor's `Soundpipe` library checked out:

-    git submodule init
-    git submodule update
+Which will:

+- Install python deps, so make sure you're inside your venv if you want to be!
+- Init and update git submodules
+- Build and install Soundpipe
-CD into the `Soundpipe` directory and install Soundpipe:
+- Build and install pippi

-    make
-    sudo make install

-CD back into the parent directory and build pippi's cython extensions:

-    make build

 Please let me know if you run into problems!